-Technical support is available via phone or email, I didn't encounter any problems while using the app, so can't comment on the responsiveness or quality of that support.
+Technical support is available via phone or email, I didn’t encounter any problems while using the app, so can’t comment on the responsiveness or quality of that support.
 A PDF user guide and comprehensive FAQ are available.
-While video tutorials were created for Drive Genius 3 and 4, they unfortunately have not been reproduced for the current version of the app.
+While video tutorials were created for older versions of Drive Genius, they, unfortunately, have not been reproduced for the current version of the app.

 Alternatives to Drive Genius